Wave Optics JEE Mains Questions

 Option c – Infinity

-When an object is kept between two parallel plane mirrors then what is the number of images formed?
+When an object is placed between two parallel plane mirrors, how many images are formed?

 (a) 1